I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 Put yourself to the test:

-Swim away from the pool side for a distance of 5 to 10 metres, but to water that is still within your standing depth.
-Then change direction and swim back to poolside you came from, but WITHOUT touching the pool floor with your feet.
+Swim away from the poolside for a 5 to 10-metre distance, but to an area of the pool where the water is within your standing depth.
+Then change direction and swim back to the poolside you came from, WITHOUT touching the pool floor with your feet.

-If you are able to complete this without any problems then you have just proved to yourself that you are able to change direction in the water and return to poolside in any depth of water.
+If you can complete this without any problems, you have just proved that you can change direction in the water and return to the poolside at any depth.
 The fact that you managed this without putting your feet on the bottom of the pool means that the depth of the water is irrelevant.

-Practicing this could be the key to getting over your fear, but for some it will not be as simple as that.
-There are many psychological barriers to get over.
+Practising this could be the key to overcoming your fear, but for some, it will not be as simple as that.
+There are many psychological barriers to overcome.

 Learning how to tread water will help massively with conquering your fear.
 Click here to learn how to tread water.